hugh-braico/skug-stamper/README.md

 * Refactor to share functionality between gui and cmdline versions
 * Performance profiling
 * "Interactive mode" for offlines: prompt for usernames / "Same set" button
+* be able to select multiple username.json files